Tuning the shear-thickening of suspensions through surface roughness and physico-chemical interactions

-Very recently James \textit{et al.} have shown that particle geometry is also important in controlling the range of volume fractions for which shear thickening is observed \cite{James:2019}.
-To clarify the important contribution of particle surface roughness to the above picture, we have also performed another series of rheological experiments on rougher particles.
-These fumed silica particles are composed of a larger number of nodules ($N_{\rm u}\simeq 150$) of smaller size $R_{\rm u}\simeq 10$~nm corresponding to a markedly higher specific surface area (SI-1).
-However, these ``rough" particles possess the same global size $D=300$~nm as the smoother particles (with $R_{\rm u}\simeq 25$~nm) studied in the first part of this article.
-As reported in figure~\ref{fig3}(a), suspensions of these rough (high specific surface area) hydrophilic particles exhibit flow curves similar to that previously described for the smoother (lower specific area) fumed silica [Fig.~\ref{fig1}(c)].
+Recently James \textit{et al.} have shown that particle geometry is also important in controlling the range of volume fractions for which shear thickening is observed \cite{James:2019}.
+To clarify the important contribution of particle surface roughness to the above picture, we also perform a corresponding series of rheological experiments on rougher particles.
+These fumed silica particles are composed of a larger number of nodules ($N_{\rm u}\simeq 150$) of smaller size $R_{\rm u}\simeq 10$~nm corresponding to a markedly higher specific surface area (see section~\ref{figS1}).
+However, these rougher particles possess the same global size $D=300$~nm as the less rough particles (with $R_{\rm u}\simeq 25$~nm) studied in Figures~\ref{fig1} and~\ref{fig2}.
+As reported in figure~\ref{fig3}(a), suspensions of these rougher hydrophilic particles exhibit flow curves similar to that previously described for the less tortuous (lower specific area) fumed silica [Fig.~\ref{fig1}(c)].
 While only shear-thinning behavior is noticed in the dilute regime, CST now appears at $\phi_{\rm CST} \simeq 3.4$\% and DST now occurs for these highly-textured particles at a volume fraction as low as $\phi_{\rm DST} \simeq 8.8$\%.
-These values are significantly lower than those reported for the smoother particles [Fig.~\ref{fig2}(c)].
+These values are significantly lower than those reported for the less rough particles [Fig.~\ref{fig2}(c)].